Care instructions

 How to Frame and Hang Your Acrylic Painting on Stretched Canvas

-• Your painting comes ready to hang with picture wire or a sawtooth hanger attached to the back.
-To mount it on the wall, use picture hanging hardware right for the painting’s weight.
+- Your painting comes ready to hang with picture wire or a sawtooth hanger attached to the back.
+To mount it on the wall, use picture hanging hardware correct for the painting’s weight.

-• Paintings that have sides with a depth of 1.5” or more may stand on their own or lean against a wall.
+- Paintings that have sides with a depth of 1.5” or more may lean against a wall.
+Smaller paintings can sometimes stand on their own.

 How to Frame and Hang Acrylic Paintings on Unstretched Canvas or Paper